 What Is It?

 Veterans are being given one more honor for their acts of service in defending freedom in the United States and around the world.
 Veterans, their spouses, and surviving spouses of veterans may be eligible for the Veterans Administration’s Aid and Attendance Pension Benefit, which is a non-service connected pension benefit that awards Veterans for in-home care they now need to fully enjoy their retirement.

 What Services Are Awarded?

-In-home senior care services for Veterans that are reimbursed include Activities of Daily Livings, or ADLs, which include activities such as bathing, dressing, cooking, taking medications correctly, and other services.
+In-home senior care services for Veterans that are awarded include Activities of Daily Livings, or ADLs, which include activities such as bathing, dressing, cooking, taking medications correctly, and other services.
 In-home senior care helps Veterans, their spouses or surviving spouses of Veterans get around and enjoy their senior years safely and healthfully while remaining at home.

 Additionally, in-home senior care services that help Veterans, their spouses, or surviving spouses of Veterans who have been diagnosed with Alzheimer’s disease or dementia are also included.
 For these individuals, the right care and comfort within their own homes may be awarded by the VA’s Aid and Attendance Pension benefit.

 What Should I Do?

 Senior Helpers is nationally known for world class in-home senior care for everything from light housekeeping and errands to full Alzheimer’s and dementia care.
 Senior Helpers will guide you through the process of applying for this earned benefit by submitting what the V.A. calls a Fully Developed Claim or put you in touch with a local Veteran Service Officer who can help you as well.
 A Fully Developed Claim is processed more quickly and is more likely to be approved.
 Some claims are approved in as little as 30 to 60 days.*

 Call Senior Helpers today and their local care professionals will offer you education and information about the application process.
 You have served your country and earned this benefit.
 The time has come for us to take care of you.

 *Average application processing time is 5-9 months.
 Processing and approval time required in any given instance may be more or less than this.